Lisp-Stat/documentation/content/en/docs/Manuals/distributions.md

 ## Gamma

 In probability theory and statistics, the gamma distribution is a two-parameter family of continuous probability distributions.
 The exponential distribution, Erlang distribution, and chi-square distribution are special cases of the gamma distribution.
-There are two different parametrization in common use:
+There are two different parametrizations in common use:

 - With a shape parameter k and a scale parameter θ.
 - With a shape parameter α = k and an inverse scale parameter β = 1/θ, called a rate parameter.